ART 4AS6A Adv Studio Prod&Crit. Discours

 - practice skills in articulating your ideas and perceptions

-Logbook (due as part of Term 1 portfolio submission) will be divided into four clear sections as follows:
+Logbook (due Nov.19 and March 31) will be divided into four clear sections as follows:

 - Visiting Artists (a minimum of 8 visiting artist talks, events, or gallery visits per term)